 You should declare a major as soon as you have met the requirements for Biology, which is usually just before your sophomore year.
 This will allow you to be advised by a faculty member in Biology.

 If you are considering entry into the University of Louisville Accelerated Master's Degree Program in Biology, you should apply for admission to the program during your Junior year.
 You must do so before completing 90 hours in order to be considered for the program.
-Information concerning the requirements, and the forms you will need, are available through our graduate program information pages.
+Information concerning the requirements, and the forms you will need, are available through

 After completing 90 hours, apply for an Arts & Sciences preliminary degree check .